-Demonstrate a multi-dimensional awareness of individual and social responsibility to act ethically and with integrity in a diverse, global society.
+Demonstrate a multi-dimensional awareness of individual and social responsibility to act ethically and with integrity in a diverse, global society and identify bias, cross-cultural issues, and racism in the legal profession.

 6. Professional Competence

 Apply skills appropriate to program objectives and employ critical reasoning to contribute to one's field and profession.